Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 `($100 x number of developer seats) + ((models built - 15,000) x $0.01)`

 All included successful models built numbers above reflect our most current pricing and packaging.
-Based on your usage terms when you signed up for the Team Plan, the included model entitlements may be different from what’s reflected above.
+Based on your usage terms when you signed up for the Starter plan, the included model entitlements may be different from what’s reflected above.

 ### Enterprise plan billing